-Figure 5: Potential involvement and iblicity methods at different stages of S D nroduction rigure 5. rotential involvement and ionelly methods at unreferit stages of a
+Figure 5: Potential involvement and publicity methods at different stages of SPD production

 Stage Description Potential involvement methods Potential publicity methods 1.
 Evidence gathering Information is gathered on the topic and issues are explored.
 This stage may encompass a series of discreet exercises.
-Stakeholder focus groups Stakeholder meetings Survey document(s) Consultation document (hard copy & online) Letter/email to stakeholders Notification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Article in parish magazines Survey documents in libraries and at Council offices 2.
+Stakeholder focus groups (virtual and/or in-person) Stakeholder meetings (virtual and/or in-person) Survey document(s) Consultation document (hard copy & online) Letter/email to stakeholders Notification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Article in parish magazines Survey documents in libraries and at Council offices 2.
 Pre-adoption publication The SPD is published and representations are invited before the document is adopted by the Council.
 Published document (hard copy & online) Letter/email to stakeholders Letter/email to previous respondents Notification of relevant consultation database contacts Information on BDC website Information via BDC social media Information at Council offices Article in Broadland News Article in local press Consultation document in libraries and at Council offices Article in parish magazines